 Ethnic politics has led to the marginalization of some identity groups in Kenya since public expenditure decisions are largely influenced by senior government officials who are appointed mainly by the executive.
-This possibly explains why poverty indices for Central and Rift Valley regions, which have produced Presidents, are at 31% and 44% respectively compared to Nyanza and Western which are at 61% and 65% respectively.264 Round six Afro barometer data further underscores the extent of inequality in Kenya by demonstrating that 12% of households in central region have access to piped water compared to 1% in Nyanza region.265
+This possibly explains why poverty indices for Central and Rift Valley regions, which have produced Presidents, are at 31% and 44% respectively compared to Nyanza and Western which are at 61% and 65% respectively.
+Round six Afro barometer data further underscores the extent of inequality in Kenya by demonstrating that 12% of households in central region have access to piped water compared to 1% in Nyanza region.
+Provided to 1% in Nyanza region.

-262 Horowitz, L.I, The Democratic Imagination, (Transaction Publishers: New Brunswick-USA, 1994), pp. 11-21
+Horowitz, L.I, The Democratic Imagination, (Transaction Publishers: New Brunswick-USA, 1994), pp. 11-21